-A student who arrives to school after the first period tardy bell will receive a tardy admittance slip from the office before reporting to first- period.
+A student who arrives to school after the first period tardy bell will receive a tardy admittance slip from the office before reporting to first period.
 The classroom teacher will record the tardy in the grade book.
-A student who is tardy to school will receive disciplinary action according to the Student Behavior Plan for Success (Discipline Matrix).
-If the student arrives during first period but after 7:50 AM, the student shall report to the attendance office and will be considered absent from 1st period class.
-Failure to report to class will result in an unexcused absence from class.
-Car trouble, personal and/or family errands, oversleeping, failure to be awakened by a family member, a family member assuming responsibility for late arrival to school, or to the first scheduled class, are not examples of an excused tardy.
+A student who is tardy to school will receive disciplinary action according to the Student Behavior Plan for Success.
+If the student arrives during first period but after 7:50 AM, the student shall report to the attendance office and will be considered as absent from class.
+Failure to report to class will result in an unauthorized absence from class.
+Car trouble, personal and/or family errands, oversleeping, failure to be awakened by a family member, a family member assuming responsibility for a late arrival to school or to the first scheduled class, are not examples of an excused tardy.